Gender inequality in the United States: History of government policy

-In 1961, the President's Commission on the Status of Women was started, initially chaired by Eleanor Roosevelt.
-This commission found that women were suffering considerable workplace discrimination.
-In 1963, the Equal Pay Act was passed, which made it illegal for a woman to be paid less than a man working in the same position.
-The Civil Rights Act of 1964 also made discriminatory hiring on the basis of gender illegal.
-The affirmative action policy of 1965 was expanded in 1967 to cover women as well as racial minorities.
 In 1973, women's right to safe and legal abortion was established by the Supreme Court's ruling in Roe v.
 Wade.
 In 1968, sex-segregated job advertisements were declared illegal by the Equal Employment Opportunity Commission, this decision was upheld by the Supreme Court in 1973; this allowed women to apply for higher-paying jobs formally restricted only to male applicants.
 In 1972, Title IX of the Education Amendments, which reads "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance," was passed.

 In 1986, in the decision of Meritor Savings Bank v.
 Vinson, sexual harassment was established as illegal and discriminatory.
 The Family Medical Leave Act of 1993 guarantees that new parents can retain their jobs for 12 weeks after the birth of the child; this unpaid leave is the only form of paternal leave protected by law in the United States.
 In 1994, the Violence Against Women Act provided legal protection, as well as funds and services, for rape victims and victims of domestic violence.
 United States v.
 Virginia established in 1996 that gender-based admission practices violated the Fourteenth Amendment, and establishing a separate all-female school would not suffice as an alternative to integrating an all-male school.
 Most recently, in 2009 the Lilly Ledbetter Fair Pay Act of 2009 provides employees (usually female) who suffer from pay discrimination to file a complaint with the government.